 Someone once said, “you’ll never realize the importance of something until it’s gone.”
 This is true in so many areas of life, including parenting.
 When raising children, the days seem so long but the years seem so short.
 And as a result, parents often overlook tough questions during the parenting years that they later will wish they had prioritized.

 They are tough topics, yes.
-And while it isn’t easy to think about them, it’s important to address them before it’s too late—especially by asking these three uncomfortable questions.
+And while it isn’t easy to think about them, it’s important to address them before it’s too late—especially by asking these three uncomfortable and tough questions.

 2. Are my children actually learning how to be great spouses and parents?

 3. Do my children even know how to handle forgiveness, bitterness, and reconciling relationships?

 Everyone gets hurt by others.
 And everyone hurts others.
 Pain is a two-way street.
 Learning to deal with it properly is key to living successfully.
-And one of the greatest ways to set your child up for relational success is for them to see you being quick to forgive, willing to reconcile, and letting go of things that hold you back from your full potential as a person and as a parent.
+And one of the greatest ways to set your child up for relational success is seeing a good example.
+They need to see you forgive quickly, a willingness to reconcile, and letting go of bitterness.
 To live successfully, our children must learn how to deal properly with life’s hurts and they need our example and help to know how to navigate their own.

 I heard this quote recently: “Our world 20 years from now will be what we have raised our children to be today.”
 How true.
-Our parenting has a multi-generational effect, and so we intentionally need to ask ourselves what patterns are we setting for our grandkids and what kinds of traits we want to make sure get transferred to future generations through our children, such as respect, generosity, and faith.
+Our parenting has a multi-generational effect and we need to examine the patterns are we setting for our grandkids.
+We need to figure out the traits to pass down to future generations, such as respect, generosity, and faith.
 Unfortunately, important factors like these can fall by the wayside and be lost forever in just one generation.
-As you honestly think on these three uncomfortable questions today, here’s a great reminder: “It is easier to build strong children than to repair broken men.” -Frederick Douglas
+As you think about these questions today, here’s a reminder: “It is easier to build strong children than to repair broken men.” -Frederick Douglas